TheHive-Project/CortexDocs/admin/admin-guide.md

 }
 ```

-If you use a different configuration, modify the parameters accordingly in the
+If you use a different configuration, please make sure to modify the parameters accordingly in the
 `application.conf` file.

 If multiple Elasticsearch nodes are used as a cluster, addresses of the master